Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 Kawa needs to map that name into a valid Java name.
 A typical

-Scheme name such as ‘make-temporary-file
+Scheme name such as ‘make-temporary-file’ is not a valid

 Java name.
 The convention for Java names is to use

-"mixed-case" words, such as ‘makeTemporaryFile
+"mixed-case" words, such as ‘makeTemporaryFile’.

 So Kawa will translate a Scheme-style name into a Java-style